spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/decoupled-glue-infrastructure/how-to-guides/routing/how-to-create-a-route.md

 Glue lets you create plain routes directly to a controller.
 This might be useful in a variety of cases—for example, building a non-resource-based API or endpoints that do not need or cannot be adapted to use resources.

-Custom routes are based on Symfony routing component; for more information on it, check out the [documentation](https://symfony.com/doc/current/routing.html).
+Custom routes are based on a Symfony routing component; for more information on it, check out Symfony's [documentation](https://symfony.com/doc/current/routing.html).

 Let's say you have a Storefront module named `ModuleRestApi`, where you want to have a new backend API endpoint `/module/bar` with `GET` and `POST` methods.
 To create the new backend API endpoint, follow these steps: